saucelabs/sauce-school/codelabs/Module4_SeleniumJS.md

+* You don't have to worry about about downloading and matching browser drivers
 * You can use virtual machines (without having to set it up on your own machine)
     *   To test older versions of operating systems
-    *   Test browsers that only run on older operating systems.
+    *   Test browsers that run on different operating systems that your own.
-*   You don’t have to provision all the different kinds of virtual machines you will need yourself.
+* You don’t have to provision all the different kinds of virtual machines you will need yourself
-*   You don’t have to set up and maintain the Selenium Grid that will coordinate the test across all of these different machines.
+*   You don’t have to set up and maintain the Selenium Grid that will coordinate the test across all of these different machines

+When you run tests on Sauce Labs, you are using the _Selenium Grid_ and the _RemoteWebdriver._  The Selenium Grid lets you distribute test execution across several machines and you connect to it with Selenium _RemoteWebDriver_.

 ### Update Config